We hinted at a custom project a couple of weeks ago that really made our hearts sing. And now, here it is - a finished project.

 Courtesy of John

-We replaced the wooden dowels holding the leather in place, matched the color to its original intention (although it is hard to see through these pictures) and cleaned up the legs.
-The old swath of leather we reconditioned, saved what was still useable and made John some smaller items as a memento.
+We replaced the wooden dowels holding the leather in place, matched the color to its original intention and cleaned up the legs.
+The old swatch of leather we reconditioned, saved what was still useable and made John some smaller items as a memento.

 What do you think?
 Leave your comments!